gds-operations/vcloud-tools/testing.md

 `FOG_CREDENTIAL=fog_mock FOG_MOCK=true bundle exec rspec spec/integration/core/vm_spec.rb`

+In order to test Mocks you have written before making a PR on fog, you can set an environment variable to run the tests against the fog master branch, or a local copy of fog (e.g. for changes not yet merged to fog master).
+Details of that are in the Gemfile for each tool.

+### How to know which Mocks to add

 Adding all the Mocks required for one of our tests is a case of: run the tests, look at the first failure, fix that one thing, then run the tests again.

 Usually the fix will be writing or adjusting a Mock; because our integration tests all run against a real enviornment a test failure in Mock mode is unlikely to be a bug in our code.

 When our code uses the model layer (rarely), it can be hard to find out which Mocks are the ones that are unimplemented and are causing the error.
-The best way I've found to do this is to put a rescue block around where the error is being thrown and then look at the backtrace in a runtime developer console such as irb or [Pry](https://github.com/pry/pry).
+The best way we've found to do this is to put a rescue block around where the error is being thrown and then look at the backtrace in a runtime developer console such as irb or [Pry](https://github.com/pry/pry).

-In order to test Mocks you have written before making a PR on fog, you can set an environment variable to run the tests against the fog master branch, or a local copy of fog (e.g. for changes not yet merged to fog master).
-Details of that are in the Gemfile for each tool.